What Happens When You Get Charged With DUII?

 If you are pulled over and an officer determines that you have been driving under the influence, they will arrest you and take you into custody.
 It’s important to remember that once you are in police custody, you have a right to remain silent, and you have a right to legal counsel.
 If you already have a lawyer on retainer, now is a good time to call them.

-DMV Hearing and License Suspension for a DUI in Oregon
+DMV Hearing And License Suspension For DUII In Oregon

-After being released from jail, you have ten days to challenge your license suspension, and this is done by requesting a DMV hearing.
-If you have not consulted a DUI Attorney upon arrest, this is another great opportunity to hire a lawyer, or at least contact a DUI attorney for a consultation.
+After being released from jail, you have 10 days to challenge your license suspension, and this is done by requesting an Oregon Driver & Motor Vehicle Services (DMV) hearing.
+If you have not consulted a DUI attorney upon arrest, this is another great opportunity to hire a lawyer or at least contact a DUI attorney for a consultation.
 While we can’t make legal recommendations, it’s very unlikely that you will win a DMV hearing without a lawyer.
 If you’re worried about losing your license because of your job or other obligations, a DMV hearing is the only way to prevent license suspension.
 It is difficult to win a DMV hearing, but it is possible in some specific cases.

 Every case is different, but they all begin with an arraignment hearing.
 This is your first court appearance, and most arraignments are held within 96 hours of the arrest.
-You may have been released just after arrest, but this is an official declaration of your rights, your bail, and release conditions.
-There is no plea bargaining for a DUI in Oregon.
+You may have been released just after your arrest, but this is an official declaration of your rights, bail and release conditions.
+There is no plea bargaining for DUI in Oregon.
 You can plead guilty, plead not guilty and go to trial, or file a diversion petition.